bhch/react-json-form/docs/docs/schema.md

 This document will be completed in future.

-Meanwhile, all the following things have been documented React JSON Form's sister
+Meanwhile, all the following things have been documented in React JSON Form's sister
 project: [django-jsonform](https://django-jsonform.readthedocs.io/en/latest/).

 ## Schema guide